santiment/academy/src/docs/changelog/index.md

 ## January 2020

+- **`Sanbase`**: We make fresh new chart's engine for our services.
+Now our charts become much faster.
+You can try it on our desktop web app - https://app.santiment.net/

 - **`Sanbase`**: Better mobile experience is here.
 Also you can open our chart in `fullscreen` mode.
 ![](mdp.png)